-Though this blog mostly features the fruits and veggies I grow, and the dishes Jean makes, our roses could be the focus of the blog–if I was as interested in nurturing them and experimenting with them as I am with the food plants.
-Of course, to say that I’m not as interested in them would be to ignore that fact that they actually take more of my time and regard than most of the other plants do.
+Though this blog mostly features the fruits and veggies I grow, and the dishes Jean makes, our roses could be the focus of the blog–if I were as interested in nurturing them and experimenting with them as I am with the food plants.
+Of course, to say that I’m not as interested in them would be to ignore the fact that they actually take more of my time and regard than most of the other plants do.

 After all, one can’t have a rose garden without spending time with the roses pretty much every day.

 In our climate, the roses grow year-round.
 Oh, they’ll bloom little in December and January; in the the July heat the brilliant flowers will fade more quickly–but there is never a time during the year when at least a few of the bushes won’t have buds and some blooms.
 So it’s not as if the plants will die if I neglect them.

 In fact, to show their heartiness, I tried my best a month ago to pull out a bush in a corner of the back garden that was in pretty deep shade and had never bloomed much over ten years.
 Besides, its thorniness made it almost impossible for me to get at the wisteria and the Western lilac in order to trim back their lusty growth.

 So I trimmed off all the branches, and I chopped off as much of the roots as I could reach, almost a foot below the surface.
 That was that, I thought.
 Then, two days ago, what did I see but a little six-inch shoot staring up at me.